-D esirable features of CRCWSC Value tool Current status 1.
+C esirable features of CRCWSC Value tool Current status 1.
 Good explanation of data provided, however, the tool should be robust and not dumbed down Yes 2.
-Reasonable interpretation of values/check values quantified in meaningful way (i.e. clear description of what each study is trying to measure) Yes 3.
+A reasonable interpretation of values/check values quantified in a meaningful way (i.e. clear description of what each study is trying to measure) Yes 3.
 Marginal changes reported (i.e. the definition of willingness to pay estimates) Yes 4.
-Appropriateness of values for different context reported (e.g. scale of the project, types of values, etc.) Yes for types of values and scale 5.
+Appropriateness of values for different context reported (e.g. the scale of the project, types of values, etc.) Yes for types of values and scale 5.
 Assessment of the quality of the original studies included in the database Yes 6.
-Some attributes can overlap-should avoid double counting Guideline, training courses 7.
-Link to the original paper / source included for more details and cross-checking by the users Yes 8.
+Some attributes can overlap-should avoid double counting The guideline, training courses 7.
+Link to the original paper/source included for more details and cross-checking by the users Yes 8.
 Some control features included to keep built-in values unchanged The sheets are protected 9.
-Estimates from international studies may be required, given the data gaps-tool should have the flexibility to add practitioners' own values.
+Estimates from international studies may be required, given the data gaps-the tool should have the flexibility to add practitioners' own values.
 It should also provide guidance to any practitioners regarding cons/pros/pitfalls from adopting international values.
 In the first instance check the review report.
-Discuss with the researchers if required.
-10. Good guidance on how to use values included-full-day training courses could be organised Guideline, training courses 11.
-Tool should not be very specialised-tool should be accessible to a range of users.
-Use of MS-Excel might be convenient for users.
+Discuss it with the researchers if required.
+10. Good guidance on how to use values included-full-day training courses could be organised The guideline, training courses 11.
+The tool should not be very specialised-the tool should be accessible to a range of users.
+The use of MS-Excel might be convenient for users.
 Yes 12.
-Users should undertake their own risk assessment when using these values Guideline, training courses
+Users should undertake their own risk assessment when using these values The guideline, training courses